a1887077/FileMe/ui-mock.md

 Highlight `[C]` when an item is selected to be copied?

 If one scrolls down a list which is too large to fit in the list, move the three-dot `...` indicator to the start of the list (i.e. a three-dot indicator can exist on either end of the list if there is spill out of the window).
 Perhaps the visible file entries should be in their own curses window?

+## Window Sizes
+Sizes of the curses windows given the above assumption for layout.

+All windows will have a width which is the max the terminal can provide, aiming to enforce the minimum 80 character width (display warning if the width is < 80?).

+Windows will have a top/bottom padding to ensure sufficient partitioning.
+This padding will be one line, and can be taken up with a separating pattern as in the case of the control menu.

+File list height: At minimum height of 40 lines this will give a window height of 33 lines.
+This height will increase with available terminal space.

+Command list height: 2 lines.
+Do not worry about distribution horizontally

+Command window height: 1 line.
+Should we have a command prompt (`>>>`, etc)?